dzekelid/default/_listings/standard-chartered/cibservices2bapiv1banksscbreferencedefaultbranches-post-openapi.md

 x-complete: 0
 info:
   title: Standard Chartered Bank Code Inquiry
-  description: "The \u201CGetBankCode\u201D API returns list of Bank Codes for the
+  description: The ???GetBankCode???
+API returns list of Bank Codes for the specified
-    specified combination of \u201CCountry\u201D, \u201CCity\u201D and \u201CBank\u201D
-    combination.
-The data will contain the \u201CBank Code(s)\u201D as well as the address for the Bank & Branch."
+    combination of ???Country???, ???City??? and ???Bank??? combination.
+The data will contain the ???Bank Code(s)??? as well as the address for the Bank & Branch.
   termsOfService: https://www.sc.com/terms-and-conditions
   contact:
     name: Steve Spicer